Skip to main content

 return PrefabApp(view=Heading(f"Hello, {name}!"))

-from fastmcp.server.apps import AppConfig
+from fastmcp.apps import AppConfig

 @mcp.tool(app=True)